Data Migration

 Secure Data Handling Practices

 Security is the foremost thing in software testing environments, as these environments often replicate production systems and may have sensitive information as well.
-The DPA needs organizations to implement secure data handling practices to safeguard unauthorized data breaches, access and other security incidents.
+The DPA needs organizations to implement secure data handling practices to safeguard against unauthorized data breaches, access and other security incidents.

 Compliance Testing